IndiiSkies/IndiiSkies/README.md

 ==============

 Thanks for visiting my github profile.
-I work mainly on private repositories and I only publish stuff when I think it benifits everyone.
+I work mainly in private repositories and I only publish stuff when I think it benifits everyone.
 Also, I work with the happy family website as a side project.
 It's a family owned business `owned by my parents` after all.
 My focus is bringing the website more closer to the customers.
 That's about it.
 Nothing much else to say.

 <!---